YahyaOmari/reading-notes/README.md

 >At the end, compare yourself by yesterday, last week or last year you will see a difference and you will be proud of yourself.
 Hard work pays off.

+**12/14/2020**
 ## Third day 201!

+Git hub command
+ls = list
+cd = change directory
+pwd = print working direct
+Tree = whole directory of the device visualised cd.. = previous directory ls-l = detailed directory
+"Kew" tab = let the terminal continues by itself code. = it gives the code for the folder clear = delete everything you wrote just in the "Terminal" mkdir = make directory new folder touch = it creats an html file cd.. = go back

+git clone = coppies the code
+git add = it add all the files after we clone git commit -m 'ANY  COMMENT' git push arigin main = the files go to github git pull origin main

 ### reading-notes